altaris/opetopy/doc/index.rst

 -------------------------

-:mod:`opetopy`'s main classes can be translated to :math:`\TeX` code using method :func:`toTeX`.
+`opetopy`'s main classes can be translated to :math:`\TeX` code using method :func:`opetopy.common.AbstractRuleInstance.toTeX`.
 Here is the minimal template to compile the returned code

 .. code-block:: TeX